galexrt/extended-ceph-exporter/README.md

 A Prometheus exporter to provide "extended" metrics about a Ceph cluster's running components (e.g., RGW).

+Due to the closure of Koor Technologies, Inc. this repository has been made to continue the work on the extended-ceph-exporter project.

 [![Ceph - RGW Bucket Usage Overview Grafana Dashboard Screenshot](grafana/ceph-rgw-bucket-usage-overview.png)](grafana/)

 ## Requirements